ruggeri/tech-notes/randos/bicycles/drivetrain.md

 - Important reminder: lower gear ratio means greater magnification of the input force.
 That is: lower gear ratio means easier pedalling.
-- The "granny" gear on a chainring is the _smallest_ one.
+- The "granny" gear on a chainring is the _biggest_ gear with the most teeth.
 This results in the lowest gear ratio.
 It means that a turn of the pedals results in the least turn of the rear wheels.
 - That means that the force required to turn the rear wheel with constant resistance is least.
 - Internal hub gears have a minimum _input_ gear ratio.
 This gear ratio